SiteBlocker vs Freedom: Free Website Blocker vs Premium Subscription

 |---|---|---|

-| Price | Free (all features) | $8.99/mo, $39.99/yr, or $99.50 lifetime |
+| Price | Free for all blocking; Pro from $2.99/mo | $8.99/mo, $39.99/yr, or $99.50 lifetime |

 | Custom Block Lists | Yes | Yes |